The Francis M. and Harlie M. Clark Research Support Grant

 Graduate students majoring in a program of study sponsored by the School of Integrative Biology are eligible to apply.
 Applicants must have completed or be nearing completion of a significant field, laboratory, or informatics research project.
 Applicants must provide evidence for outstanding academic achievement in the biological sciences.
 Students that have previously received the award will be given low priority and may not receive the award more than twice.

-- Travel, registration, and housing costs incurred in relation to participation in a scientific meeting (student must be presenting)
+- Travel, registration, and housing costs incurred in relation to participation in a scientific meeting (student must be presenting); and

 Grants may not be used to defray ordinary living expenses while attending the University of Illinois, to defray expenses related to meeting requirements for a graduate degree at another university, or for purposes unrelated to academic activities in the biological sciences.